fairanswers/fss16joe/project/MapExplore/README.md

 cat NSGII.1479789695038.1479796534934.jdat
 NSGIIa -91.86 -92.25 -90.94 -90.97 -91.22 -92.68 -90.69 -90.07 -91.2 -91.67 -91.91 -92.42 -91.92 -91.49 -92.36 -90.71 -90.81 -91.28 -90.25 -91.79 -90.52 -89.81 -90.95 -91.23 -90.22 -90.34 -92.26 -91.32 -91.97 -91.51 -89.8 -92.55 -91.65 -88.72 -90.86 -91.18 -91.07 -91.71 -91.21 -90.03 -91.4 -90.85 -91.26 -90.12 -90.86 -93.01 -91.02 -90.01 -90.79 -90.01

+#Phase 10 Energy Consumption
+Modify behavior so energy consumption is taken into account.
+* Agents track energy consumption.
+Done.
+* Maps aggregate energy consumption.
+Done.
+* Opts. consider percent complete with energy consumption.
+* Display beginning and end Pareto plot.
+* Better function to minimize energy - Agent variable that decides how lazy to be.
+* Consider whether chanceFwd is worthwhile.
+Can take it out?.
+* Run fewer iterations - data too similar
+* DE is 10 times decisions - 100-1000
+* Instead of random terrain, use the surrounding terrain to decide.
+* Find scholarly articles.

 #Future

 States